-None at this time, please check again in the future!
+No new opportunities at this time, please check again in the future.

-The Central Alberta FASD Network is actively seeking passionate, diverse and experienced board members to help guide the organization as it grows.
+The Central Alberta FASD Network is actively seeking passionate, diverse and experienced board members to help guide the organization as it continues to grow.

 An honour to serve on the board

 Central Alberta FASD Network board members have the privilege of working collaboratively to direct and support a well-established organization.
 The board is comprised of community members and professionals who come together to create policy, and provide governance, oversight and strategic direction.

 - You are passionate about creating a future where there are no new FASD births and that all individuals living with FASD can reach their full potential.